superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval.md

 Evaluation is key.
 It distills a sense of Trust in your application, which establishes reputation, and boosts team morale and confidence.
 It also validates that your applications avoid common pitfalls.
 As we know, LLMs can make mistakes!! 🙂

-One problem is that the 'data' frequently changes.
+The 'data' you leverage to build your RAG is likely to be dynamic in nature which may often undergo frequent changes.
+Not only are there going to be new queries , this can include data used to build response - like real-time data streams , economic fluctuations , business metrics or research data to name a few.
 Evaluation helps ensure the results are consistent with user expectations.

 > If you can't quantify it, you can't improve it!!